Nialixus/filesaverz/README.md

 import 'package:filesaverz/filesaver.dart';
 ```
 \
-And set fileSaver widget like this.
+And set filesaver widget like this.
 ```dart
 FileSaver fileSaver = FileSaver(
   initialFileName: 'New File',